How to Make a DIY Finger Pincushion (Easy Beginner Sewing Project)

 envelope pillow cover

-In this tutorial, I’m going to show you how to make a basic envelope pillow cover and show you some different things you can do to customize them.
-These pillow covers can be made any size.
+In this tutorial, I’ll show you how to make a basic envelope pillow cover and some different ways to customize it.

 What type of fabric works well for an envelope pillow cover?

-You can use all the same fabric or mix it up and use several different prints or colors of fabric.
+You can use all the same fabric or mix it up with several different prints or colors of fabric.

 • Quilters cotton